AllanRaf/my-chat-app-client/README.md

 ## About my-chat-app-client

 This project was built using creat-react-app and is the client side of a chat app where the user can sign up, create rooms, and join a chat room.

-It is used in conjunction with my-chat-app-server
+It is used in conjunction with my-chat-app-server.

 ## Technologies used